 Sunday | Active Rest | Gentle walk, breathing exercises, rest |

 Every day, it requires only 20 to 25 minutes with warm-up and cool-down.
-A tired person should lessen reps or time.
+If you are not feeling it, then lessen reps or time.
 You perform better showing up regularly rather than trying to perform so much and burning out.

 How to Stay Motivated Without Equipment or a Trainer